hudsonwg/Oculography-Diagnostic-Tool/README.md

 <h2 align="center">Pyris - Eye Tracking/Mapping With Python
 <h3 align="center">For Diagnostic Research</h3>
   <p align="center">
     I plan to develop this further, and use it to collect formatted (n, 2, 2) data for machine learning models which can aid in medical diagnosis.
-Ocular Video Analysis has the potential to be a cheap but effective method to quickly scan patients for certain (primarily neurological) conditions.
+Ocular Video Analysis has the potential to be an inexpensive but effective method to quickly scan patients for certain (primarily neurological) conditions.
 I will continue to develop this tool, in order to test its viability as a diagnostic aid.
     <br />
     <a href=[github-url]><strong>Explore the docs »</strong></a>
     <br />